-Abstract | This highlight article describes a small pilot study of a ‘reverse mentoring’ scheme in a UK university, involving five undergraduate Black, Asian and minority ethnic (BAME) psychology students who mentored five senior leaders.
-Inverted commas are used to critique the term, and the associations with backward – rather than forward – direction of travel, which was explored further in our evaluation of the scheme.
+Abstract | This Highlight article describes a small pilot study of a ‘reverse mentoring’ study in a UK university, involving five undergraduate Black, Asian and minority ethnic (BAME) psychology students who mentored five senior leaders.
+Inverted commas were initially used to critique the term, and the associations with backward – rather than forward – direction of travel.
 The article will show how students were enabled and supported in their mentor role by using the concept of being ‘equal thinking partners’ in the mentor-mentee relationship.
-This allowed vulnerability, trust, shared humanity, and self-compassion to enter into the mentoring space.
+This allowed vulnerability, trust, shared humanity, and self-compassion to enter the mentoring space.
 The article presents early findings of the evaluation as work in progress, and critical reflection on the processes of ‘reverse mentoring’.
-It concludes with recommendations on how the concept of students as equal thinking partners can be developed further in pedagogical partnerships. |
+The study provided a foundation for further funded research into compassionate pedagogy with students as co-researchers; and imposter phenomenon among racially minoritised students.
+The article includes recommendations on how the concept of being equal thinking partners can be: (i) developed further in pedagogical partnerships; and (ii) extended beyond the higher education sector, to youth justice work with vulnerable and disadvantaged young people. |

 ---|